Classes of topological qubits from low-dimensional quantum spin systems: Introduction

 For a logical qubit, we find the two non-commuting logical operators ($\bar{X}$- and $\bar{Z}$- type rotations) can be realized by topological or global operations.
-For the SPT+SSB qubits, $\bar{Z}$ is the global twist due to the SPT order, $\bar{X}$ is the generator of the broken symmetry.
+For the SPT qubits, $\bar{Z}$ is the global twist due to the SPT order, $\bar{X}$ is the generator of the broken symmetry.
 In the case of TOP qubits, logical operators are all from Wilson loops~\cite{Wil74,Ogi81}.
 Note here we call all loop operators as Wilson loops for simplicity.
-Also Wilson loops can be viewed as the so-called `1-form' symmetry operators~\cite{KS14,GKS+15}, and TOP degeneracy can be viewed as the consequence of the SSB of 1-form symmetry.
+Also Wilson loops can be viewed as the so-called `1-form' symmetry operators~\cite{KS14,GKS+15}, and TOP degeneracy can be viewed as the consequence of the SSB of 1-form symmetry~\cite{Wen19}.
 Recall that a $q$-form symmetry acts on a $(D-q)$-dimensional manifold $\mathcal{M}^{D-q}$ in a system of spatial dimension $D$.
 A global symmetry is 0-form regardless of $D$, for instance.
-In the case of SPT+TOP, also known as SET (symmetry-enriched topological) qubits, a topological twist is equivalent to a corresponding Wilson loop operation.
+In the case of SET qubits, a topological twist is equivalent to a corresponding Wilson loop operation.
 For code properties, the Wilson loop determines the code distance, hence plays more strict role than the twist.
 However, the twist can be realized by external global fields, hence benefits practical implementations without the need of local addressability.

+In this work, we extend the construction of VBS qubits~\cite{WAR18}, which are SPT qubits with global continuous symmetry, to more general SPT qubits that also allow global or subsystem discrete symmetry.
+We compare features, mainly as quantum memory, of SPT qubits with SET qubits and the more conventional TOP qubits, treating all of them on the equal footing as candidates for topological qubits and topological quantum computing.
+Our study is model-based and certainly far from complete, yet we believe our technique and the main features of these classes of qubits are generic.
 This work is organized as follows.
-In section~\ref{sec:pre}, features of topological qubits and the framework we employ are discussed.
-In section~\ref{sec:1D} the class of 1D SPT+SSB qubits is introduced, and the case of global U(1) symmetry is studied in great details.
+In section~\ref{sec:pre}, encoding of topological qubits and the framework we employ are discussed.
+In section~\ref{sec:vbs} the class of SPT qubits is introduced, and the 1D VBS qubits, i.e., 1D SPT qubits with global U(1) symmetry, are studied in great details.
+SPT qubits with discrete symmetry are deferred to Appendix~\ref{sec:app}.
 In section~\ref{sec:2D} features of different classes of qubits are analyzed and compared.
 We conclude in section~\ref{sec:conc} with perspectives.